DATE: Thursday August 24th, 2023

 In an effort to reduce this delivery's carbon footprint, CAGBC provides all course materials digitally.
-You will receive access to the materials one day prior to the delivery of this course.
+You will receive the link to the webinar session and access to the materials one day prior to the delivery of this course.

-Please note: This session is not intended to provide professional level knowledge on how to develop strategies or prepare supporting documentation for program compliance.
+Please note: These sessions are not intended to provide professional level knowledge on how to develop strategies or prepare supporting documentation for program compliance.

 For questions regarding this event please contact us at firstname.lastname@example.org